Skip to main content

 • Check that ultrasound localisation of placental site has been performed by 32 weeks.

-• Record Plan in notes PRIOR to Admission: document DATE and agreement of Consultant.
-Discuss VBAC again to ensure no new issues.
+• Discuss VBAC again to ensure no new issues.

-• Await spontaneous labour and advise woman to contact Maternity Assessment Unit when she has regular or painful uterine activity - she will be advised to attend for assessment and management plan.
+• Await spontaneous labour and advise woman to contact maternity triage when she has regular or painful uterine activity: she will be advised to attend for assessment and management plan.

 • Review at 41 weeks: Offer cervical assessment and discuss risks of IOL in VBAC cases, dependent on method used.
-Make plan for either IOL or Elective Repeat Caesarean Section.
-If the choice for an elective repeat Caesarean section has been made by the patient, a plan including the section date should be documented in the notes together with a plan should she labour prior to her Caesarean section date.
+Make plan for either IOL or planned Repeat Caesarean Birth.
+If the choice for a planned repeat caesarean birth has been made by the woman, a plan including the planned birth date should be documented in the notes together with a plan, should she labour prior to that date.

-• All women wishing VBAC should be reviewed by medical staff when attending MAU in labour or with SROM.
+• All women wishing VBAC should be reviewed by medical staff when attending maternity triage in labour or with SROM.

-4. Continuous fetal heart rate monitoring is advised, commencing at the onset of regular uterine activity.
-(If the woman declines this, inform the on call Consultant and carefully document the details of the discussion between all parties).
+• Continuous fetal heart rate monitoring is advised, commencing at the onset of regular uterine activity.
+If the woman declines this, inform the on-call Consultant and carefully document the details of the discussion between all parties.

-6. FBC, Group and Save (only cross match if specific indication – See Blood Ordering Schedule (Obstetrics)).
+• FBC, Group and Save (only cross match if specific indication – See Blood Ordering Schedule (ObstetriCB)).

-8. FIRST STAGE: Labour should be progressive on the basis of vaginal examination at least every 4 hours.
+• Labour progress should be monitored on the basis of vaginal examination at least every 4 hours.

 • “Uterine inefficiency / incoordinate activity / abnormal contraction pattern” should all prompt careful consideration of entire case and whether VBAC attempt should be continued.